d-zo/miniSoilLAB/README.md

 Project status
 --------------

-The source files are to be uploaded until 2020-12-01.
+Example files for the templates are to be uploaded until 2020-12-03.

 Installation